-The move to replace the official flag of the present Communist government with that of South Vietnam everywhere in Virginia had already gained plenty of ground.
+The move to replace the official flag of the present Communist government with that of South Vietnam everywhere in Virginia had gained plenty of ground initially.
 On January 31, by a vote of 68-27, the Virginia House of Delegates had passed the flag bill, HB 2829.
 That date corresponded with the 35th anniversary of the 1968 Tet Offensive, one of the turning points of the Vietnam War.
 On that occasion, the Communist Vietnamese attacked South Vietnamese and American troops, suffering big losses but emerging with a propaganda victory.

-HB 2829 calls for the display of the former Republic of Vietnam flag in public schools and public functions in Virginia in place of the present Communist flag.
+HB 2829 called for the display of the former Republic of Vietnam flag in public schools and public functions in Virginia in place of the present Communist flag.
 Delegate Bob Hull from Falls Church introduced the legislation with the support of Delegates Black, Lingamfelter and Stump, all Vietnam veterans, as well as Senator O’Brien.